 I thoroughly researched this prefix and collected 110 words with the prefix DE-.
 Then I wrote the meaning with example sentences to help you understand and use these words just like a native speaker.
 Turn words you already know into new words and quickly increase your English vocabulary.

 The prefix DE-

 I found a huge list on Wiktionary dot-com of almost 2,000 words with the prefix DE.- There are even more words that begin with the letters DE but they are not used a prefix.

 For a word to make this list, the prefix de- must be added to an already existing word to change the meaning.
-Words like delay and demand did not qualify.
+Words like demand did not qualify.

 If the word has a direct opposite with a different prefix I included it on the list.
 Words like:

 I sorted through the Wiktionary list and I used two rules for deciding which words made it onto this blog post.

 Rule #1 – I have heard the word used before, used it myself, or seen it written in a book or article.
 If I haven’t heard the word before it may be too strange or too scientific to be useful for ESL students and teachers.